Skip to main content

 FEMA’s mission is helping people before, during, and after disasters.
 FEMA gets its authority from the Robert T. Stafford Disaster Relief and Emergency Assistance Act (Stafford Act).
 FEMA may provide support when the President of the United States declares an emergency or major disaster under the Stafford Act.
 FEMA's staff assist with emergencies, disaster response, and recovery.

-About this Report
+About This Report

-Data Fields & Definitions
+Data Fields and Definitions

 Deployment